Recent study finds CBD removes plaque from arteries of rodents.

 Thanks to the National Academy of Medicine, which has determined that the study of cannabis is and should be a priority, scientists have discovered that one important way to fight the stroke statistics is with cannabis.
 The latest research indicates two ways in which CBD (cannabidiol), a cannabinoid found in high quantities in the cannabis plant, can help.

-Cannabis Can Reduce Risk of Obesity
+1. Cannabis May Reduce Risk of Obesity

 Strokes can be triggered by clogged arteries.
-These are the vessels that shuttle oxygen-rich blood from the heart to the body and brain.
+Basically, these are the vessels that shuttle oxygen-rich blood from the heart to the body and brain.
 The best way to treat clogged arteries is to prevent them from getting gummed up in the first place.
 That means a healthy diet, no smoking, and regular exercise.
 These are the kind of better living practices that many people either lack the resources to access or the will to practice.

 CBD helps the body to regulate hunger.
 In studies, rats that tended to overeat showed a remarkable decrease in appetite after being treated with CBD.
 Rats that stopped eating when satiated had no change in consumption from CBD treatment.
 Translated to humans, this could mean that overeaters may be able to curb their desire for food simply by taking CBD.
 If the results can be replicated in humans, people would eat 28 percent fewer calories at every meal.
 That’s an enormous drop off!